-Chemical burn compensation claims
+Chemical burn injury compensation claims

 Chemical burns can cause severe pain and suffering.
 In serious cases, chemicals can result in long-term disability or disfigurement.